- Small Group

 - Price from

-Summary : Enjoy traveling with the tour operator named "World's Best" by readers of Travel+Leisure magazine for an unprecedented eight years in a row.
+Summary : Enjoy traveling with the tour operator named "World's Best" by readers of Travel+Leisure magazine an unprecedented nine times.
 The absolute ultimate in luxury travel, the Grand Safari offers the excitement and glamour of the African bush together with a romantic itinerary featuring the most exclusive and luxurious resorts in all of Africa.
-Even the extravagance of the Hot-Air Balloon Safari is included.
-And an unprecendented seven flights makes travel between reserves a seamless joy.
 For those who have seen the world and stayed at the finest venues in the most elegant cities on the planet, this experience will be of equally extreme splendor!
+This Grand Safari is an homage to those old and romantic days, to their indulgent and exquisite grace.

 Activities : Birding, Culture

-Your Micato adventure begins today as you enplane for Europe.
+Your safari adventure begins today as you enplane en route to Africa.

 Welcome to Nairobi, the City in the Sun.
 An awaiting Safari Director accompanies you to the elegant Norfolk Hotel.

-Today you fly via Nairobi to the charming Mount Kenya Safari Club where the original owner's cottage or cozy river suite awaits you.
-Sprawled on the slopes of majestic Mount Kenya, this historic private club was perhaps the first in Africa to offer travellers the ultimate in refined elegance and luxury.
+Arrive at the charming Mount Kenya Safari Club where the original owner's cottage or cozy river suite awaits you.
+Sprawled on the slopes of majestic Mount Kenya, this historic private club was perhaps the first in Africa to offer travelers the ultimate in refined elegance and luxury.
 All of the amenities that you would expect from such an establishment are here, including riding stables, golf, trout streams, tennis and sauna.
 While lounging at the pool one may indulge the senses in an endless display of beauty, from the towering snow-capped mountain, to the kaleidoscope of colours which surround you in a sea of gorgeous flowers.

 Over the years the club has been a second home to legions of internationally renowned members and guests.
 Sir Winston Churchill, the Duke of Manchester, numerous American presidents and Lord Mountbatten have enjoyed its pleasures alongside founding members William Holden, Clark Gable and John Wayne.
 Fine dining and gracious hospitality are sure to be highlights of your stay.
-The Micato traveller is afforded the finest in luxury accommodations and preferred service at the Mount Kenya Safari Club thanks to a long-standing professional relationship and the original club membership of Micato's founders, Felix and Jane Pinto.
+Traveler are afforded the finest in luxury accommodations and preferred service at the Mount Kenya Safari Club thanks to a long-standing professional relationship and the original club membership of tour operator's founders, Felix and Jane Pinto.

 This morning you fly to Maasai Mara, winging your way over the scenic Great Rift Valley and the unspoiled savannah that the Mara shares with the legendary Serengeti.
 Below you lies the Africa of your dreams!
 A country of rolling grasslands, dense thickets and groves of acacia woodland, the Mara is home to an incredible variety of wildlife.
 Deep forest grows along the Mara River and its tributaries, where many hippos and crocodiles bask lazily in the sunlight.
 Here you find the largest population of lions in Africa, carefully watched by their neighbors, the stunning Coke's hartebeest, large herds of topi and the stately African buffalo.
 Black rhino are also to be found.
 Huge herds of elephant often block the roads.
 Glorious creatures are everywhere—it is difficult to decide where to look first!

-The Ngorongoro Crater is your next destination, including a call at Olduvai Gorge, where for more than fifty years the Leakey family has been uncovering fossils of your human ancestors and of animal life, laboriously peeling away the layers of mystery attached to the history of the continent.
+The Ngorongoro Crater is your next destination, including a call at Olduvai Gorge, where for more than fifty years the Leakey family has been uncovering fossils of our human ancestors and of animal life, laboriously peeling away the layers of mystery attached to the history of the continent.
+After honoring the jumping-off point for humankind, enjoy the lovely drive across the Crater Highlands and up to the Ngorongoro Crater Lodge, perched on the rain-forested rim of the Ngorongoro Crater, one of our solar system's greatest geographic ornaments.

 Ngorongoro Crater—one of the natural wonders of the world.
 A spectacular game haunt, the 102-square-mile crater is a perfect caldera, one of the largest on earth.
 Millions of years ago a smoldering volcano collapsed, creating the crater and a home for thousands of animals amidst its many types of vegetation grown and nourished over the centuries.
 Over 30,000 animals live here: prides of lion, elephant, leopard, cheetah and giraffe, gazelle by the thousands and multitudes of wildebeest.
 Uniquely beautiful, you will never see its likes again.
 You spend a memorable morning ensconced in the crater, exploring its breadth and depth.